Midlife Boulevard is happy to work with Love & Friendship movie on this sponsored post.

 Love & Friendship, in Select Theaters Now.
 Purchase tickets!

-LOVE & FRIENDSHIP is an adaptation of young Jane Austen’s novella Lady Susan, believed to have been written in the mid 1790s but revised up to a fair copy prepared in 1805 and finally published by her nephew, James Edward Austen-Leigh, in 1871.
+LOVE & FRIENDSHIP is an adaptation of young Jane Austen’s novella Lady Susan.
+Possibly written in the mid 1790s but revised up to a fair copy prepared in 1805, The novella was finally published by her nephew, James Edward Austen-Leigh, in 1871.

-Set in the 1790s, earlier than most Austen tales, LOVE & FRIENDSHIP concerns beautiful young widow Lady Susan Vernon (Kate Beckinsale) who has come to Churchill, the estate of her in-laws, to wait out colourful rumours about her dalliances circulating through polite society.
+Set in the 1790s, earlier than most Austen tales, LOVE & FRIENDSHIP concerns beautiful young widow Lady Susan Vernon (Kate Beckinsale).
+Lady Susan comes to Churchill, the estate of her in-laws.
+She’s there to wait out colorful rumors about her dalliances that circulate through polite society.

-Whilst ensconced there, she decides to secure a husband for herself and for her daughter, Frederica, played by Morfydd Clark.
+Whilst there, she decides to secure a husband for herself and for her daughter, Frederica, (Morfydd Clark).

-Chloë Sevigny, who starred with Beckinsale in Stillman’s The Last Days of Disco (1998), plays Lady Susan’s friend and confidante Alicia Johnson, with Stephen Fry as her husband, the “very Respectable” Mr. Johnson.
+Chloë Sevigny plays Lady Susan’s friend and confidante Alicia Johnson, with Stephen Fry as her husband, the “very Respectable” Mr. Johnson.

-Lady Susan’s designs are vehemently opposed by the DeCourcy clan: Reginald’s sister, Catherine DeCourcy Vernon (Emma Greenwell); his mother, Lady DeCourcy (Jemma Redgrave) and father, Sir Reginald DeCourcy (James Fleet).
+The DeCourcy clan are vehemently opposed Lady Susan’s designs.
+Reginald’s sister, Catherine DeCourcy Vernon (Emma Greenwell); his mother, Lady DeCourcy (Jemma Redgrave) and father, Sir Reginald DeCourcy (James Fleet).
 But Susan’s brother-in-law, magnanimous Charles Vernon (Justin Edwards), prefers to see her, and everyone, with a benevolent regard.

-After a series of dramatic turns at Churchill, Lady Susan finally risks destruction when her jealous rival, Lady Lucy Manwaring (Jenn Murray), arrives in London to make a shocking revelation, leading to the denouement of denouements.
+After a series of dramatic turns at Churchill, Lady Susan finally risks destruction.
+Her jealous rival, Lady Lucy Manwaring (Jenn Murray), arrives in London to make a shocking revelation.
+This leads to the denouement of denouements.

-LOVE & FRIENDSHIP is produced by Whit Stillman, Katie Holly and Lauranne Bourrachot, and co-produced by Raymond van der Kaaij.
+LOVE & FRIENDSHIP producers are Whit Stillman, Katie Holly and Lauranne Bourrachot, with Raymond van der Kaaij as co-producer.